zaxor0/zwerchhau/README.md

 These advantages do not scale beyond small versus medium opponents.

 ## Ranged Combat
-Ranged combat is a simplified process of the melee combat steps.
-You simple need to roll a standard 1d6 skill check to attack the target.
+Ranged combat is a simplified process of the melee combat steps, it does not exhaust your CON unless you are forced into melee.

+Those with specalization in bows may perform two attacks instead of one, execept in scenario 4 when forced into melee.

+There are four ranged combat scenarios:
+1. Firing at a suspecting target not in melee
+  - Success on 3 to 6
+2. Firing into a target in melee
+  - Success on 4 to 6
+3. Firing at unsuspecting targets not in combat
+  - Success on 3 to 6, with special damage bonuses
+4. Firing at a target before being forced into melee
+  - Bow or crossbow must be drawn or armed already
+  - Success on 4 to 6, with special close range damage bonuses
+  - No additional ranged attacks

+### 1. Standard Ranged Combat
+In this scenario you are firing at a target that is aware they are in combat, but they are not currently engaged in melee.

-Only upon a success (3-6), roll for damage using the standard damage chart.
+Roll a standrd 1d6 to attack, on a success of 3 to 6, roll for damage using the standard damage chart.

+Apply bonuses based on you roll and wether the opponent is upright or downed.

+### 2. Firing into Melee
+It is not easy to fire on a target that is engaged in melee.
+Attack rolls suffer a -1 modifier.
+This means you cannot do better than a 5.

+Roll a standard 1d6 with a -1 modifier, on a roll of 4 to 6,

-### Unsuspecting Targets
+### 3. Unsuspecting Targets
 Bows in small combat are best utilized against unsuspecting targets, therefore the damage possibilities lend themselves toward the attacker.

+These bonuses are only gained if the target is *not* currently engaged in combat.

 A ranged attacker makes a 1d6 check to hit their target, akin to a stand skill check.